Consequences of conspiracy theories (CONSPIRACY_FX)

 Conspiracy theories have gathered unprecedented attention in recent years.
 Everyone has heard about “conspiracy theories” in the general public, and scientific research on the topic is growing exponentially.
 In addition, many initiatives are being developed to reduce the spread and appeal of conspiracy theories.
 However, “conspiracy theorists” tend to perceive criticisms of their beliefs as censorships of voices challenging powerholders – and therefore, as a confirmation of their worldview.
 As a result, conspiracy believers are susceptible to reclaim the label “conspiracy theorist” and rally around this derogatory label.
 In this presentation, I will present works on the intertwined relationships between conspiracy beliefs, perceptions that conspiracy theorists are discriminated against, and identification with (fellow) conspiracy believers.

-The CONSPIRACY_FX team recently hosted our first residential team building and networking event.
-We hired the amazing Zanzibar Hotel in St. Leonards and invited researchers from the University of Kent’s PSY-POL project and Political Psychology Lab, alongside academics from other institutions to join us.
-We spent 3 days leading and being a part of scheduled discussions, and research-orientated conversations and gained important feedback on our research and writing in-progress.
-As you can see from the images below – the location was amazing and the event was extremely worthwhile, allowing all the researchers the space and time to reflect and write in an inspirational and supportive environment.
+The CONSPIRACY_FX team hosted our first residential team building and networking event in September 2022.
+We hired the amazing Zanzibar Hotel in St. Leonards and invited researchers from the University of Kent’s PSY-POL project and Political Psychology Lab, alongside academics from other institutions, to join us.
+We spent three days leading and being a part of scheduled discussions and research-orientated conversations, and gained important feedback on our research and writing in-progress.
+As you can see from the images below – the location was amazing.
+The event was extremely worthwhile, allowing all the researchers the space and time to reflect and write in an inspirational and supportive environment.

 Twitter Q&A